waterbear-cloud/paco/docs/paco-config.rst

 The Paco ASG resource provisions an AutoScalingGroup as well as LaunchConfiguration and TargetGroups for that ASG.

 .. sidebar:: Prescribed Automation

+    ASGs use Paco's **LaunchBundles**.
+A LaunchBundle is a zip file of code and configuration files that is automatically created and stored in an S3 Bucket that the ASG has read permissions to.
+Paco adds BASH code to the UserData script for the ASG's LaunchConfiguration that will iterate through all of the LaunchBundles and download and run them.
+For example, if you specify in-host metrics for an ASG, it will have a LaunchBundle created with the necessary CloudWatch agent configuration and a BASH script to install and configure the agent.

     ``cfn_init``: Contains CloudFormationInit (cfn-init) configuration.
 Paco allows reading cfn-init files from the filesystem, and also does additional validation checks on the configuration to ensure it is correct.
-The ``launch_options`` has a ``cfn_init_config_sets`` field which can specify which CfnInitConfigurationSets you want to automatically call during instance launch.
+The ``launch_options`` has a ``cfn_init_config_sets`` field to specify which CfnInitConfigurationSets you want to automatically call during instance launch with a LaunchBundle.

-    ``ebs_volume_mounts``: Adds an EBS LaunchBundle to the UserData script that mounts all EBS Volumes to the EC2 instance launched by the ASG.
+    ``ebs_volume_mounts``: Adds an EBS LaunchBundle that mounts all EBS Volumes to the EC2 instance launched by the ASG.
 If the EBS Volume is unformatted, it will be formatted to the specified filesystem. **This feature only works with "self-healing" ASGs**.
 A "self-healing" ASG is an ASG with ``max_instances`` set to 1.
 Trying to launch a second instance in the ASG will fail to mount the EBS Volume as it can only be mounted to one instance at a time.

+    ``eip``: Adds an EIP LaunchBundle which will attach an Elastic IP to a launched instance.
+    **This feature only works with "self-healing" ASGs**.
+A "self-healing" ASG is an ASG with ``max_instances`` set to 1.
+Trying to launch a second instance in the ASG will fail to attach the EIP as it can only be mounted to one instance at a time.

-    ``efs_mounts``: Adds an EFS LaunchBundle to the UserData script that mounts all EFS locations.
+    ``efs_mounts``: Adds an EFS LaunchBundle that mounts all EFS locations.
 A SecurityGroup must still be manually configured to allow the ASG instances to network access to the EFS filesystem.

-    ``monitoring``: Any fields specified in the ``metrics`` or ``log_sets`` fields will add a CloudWatchAgent LaunchBundle to the UserData script that will install a CloudWatch Agent and configure it to collect all specified metrics and log sources.
+    ``monitoring``: Any fields specified in the ``metrics`` or ``log_sets`` fields will add a CloudWatchAgent LaunchBundle that will install a CloudWatch Agent and configure it to collect all specified metrics and log sources.

     ``secrets``: Adds a policy to the Instance Role which allows instances to access the specified secrets.